Religious Studies (Philosophy and Ethics) A Level

 In the Developments of Religious Thought we examine the religion of Buddhism.
 The course requires students to critically engage in the study of religion to examine and debate the teachings of Buddhism and how these form the basis of Buddhist practice, such as meditation, and moral principles.
 We also will look into Buddhist beliefs such as rebirth and Karma; are these concepts ‘real’ or a metaphor for understanding life?

 Applicants require a minimum of a grade 5 in GCSE English Language.
-Applicants should also have a minimum of six GCSEs at grades 9-4.
 Students do not need to have completed GCSE Religious Studies/Philosophy, however if it has been taken, a minimum of a grade 5 should have been achieved.

 Employers will particularly value the way you can debate and contextualise different standpoints and this can lead to a variety of careers.